 (c) Poultry and poultry products;

-(d) Livestock, including beef cattle, sheep, swine, horses, ponies, mules and goats;
+(d) Livestock, including beef cattle, llamas, sheep, swine, horses, ponies, mules and goats;

-(2) An activity undertaken on forest land for production and harvesting of timber and timber products and conducted in accordance with best management practices set out in Forest Practice Guidelines Related to Water Quality, as adopted by the Department.
-If the land disturbing activity undertaken on forest land for the production and harvesting of timber and timber products is not conducted in accordance with Forest Practice Guidelines Related to Water Quality, the provisions of this chapter shall apply to the activity and related land disturbing activity on the tract.
+(2) An activity undertaken on forest land for the production and harvesting of timber and timber products and conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality (Best Management Practices), as adopted by the North Carolina Department of Agriculture and Consumer Services.
+If land-disturbing activity undertaken on forest land for the production and harvesting of timber and timber products is not conducted in accordance with standards defined by the Forest Practice Guidelines Related to Water Quality, the provisions of this chapter shall apply to such activity and any related land-disturbing activity on the tract.

 (3) An activity for which a permit is required under the Mining Act of 1971, G.S.
 Chapter 74, Article 7.